They may be extinct, but dinosaurs and dinosaur activities are still a huge hit with kids.

 9. Make dinosaur fossils

 Buy some powdered plaster at a local craft shop and make your own fossils.
 My kids loved this activity and it’s really simple to do.
 Just make sure you follow the instructions on the back of the plaster container.

 10. Paleontologist play

 After you’ve made fossils, why not become paleontologist?
 Use small garden tools and paint brushes to dig up those fossils.
-I even hid some dried out chicken bones in the sand pit too!
+I even hid some dried out chicken bones in the sand pit!

-And because my children had learnt that dinsoaurs come in all shapes and sizes, they through they were real.
+Because my children had learnt that dinosaurs come in all shapes and sizes, they thought they were real.
 Aren’t dinosaurs closely related to birds?

 There’s something intriguing about an entire ecosystem of larger-than-human predator and prey species that just… disappeared.

 I can’t wait to continue to learn more about them with her.
 I hope you enjoy learning together with your child too.